bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/datasheet-global-configurations/docs.md

 ![](Screenshot%202020-10-28%20at%2012.39.01%20PM.png)

+### Detail page option
-**Detail page option:** You can manage detail page element from here
+You can manage detail page element from here

 **Product Layout:** Choose which layout should be used in Product Detail Page.
 **Show Seller Logo:** Show/hide seller Logo.